All Episodes

 And we got no satisfactory answers yesterday.

-He was ill-prepared, he was arrogant, he was dismissive.
+He was dismissive.

-He was at times a little bit aloof, Sean, and it was absolutely so frustrating to hear him be so cavalier about how they're addressing the border to hear him say that the border is more secure than ever to hear him try to punt when we actually read the stats to him from his department from the border patrol about the uptick that we are seeing in illegal crossings at the southern border
+To hear him try to punt when we actually read the stats to him from his department, from the Border Patrol, about the uptick that we are seeing in illegal crossings at the southern border.

-very ill prepared and just you know when you're s you know that these people are coming across the border they're there for only a few hours as they come across and then people, gangs, sex trafficking, human trafficking, labor crews, drugs, they are into every town and every state in this nation.
+And then people, gangs, sex trafficking, human trafficking, labor crews, drugs, they are into every town and every state in this nation.

-Every town's a border town and this is why I think the American people are so frustrated with this administration and this border policy.
+And this is why I think the American people are so frustrated with this administration and this border policy.

-They're seeing fentanyl cost the lives and the just the sadness and the danger that this causes for so many families.
+They're seeing fentanyl cost the lives and just the sadness and the danger that this causes for so many families.

-It it is unbelievable to me, but I think the most glaring deficiency we have is we had control borders.
+It is unbelievable to me, but I think the most glaring deficiency we have is we had control borders.

 Yes.

-Now not only has all of that gone away now they're inviting people in their processing them.
+Now, not only has all of that gone away, now they're inviting people in, they're processing them.

-They're in the middle of a pandemic they're they're overcrowding they're putting people in overcrowded cages and then they take it to another level and that is that they don't test them for COVID.
+And then they take it to another level, and that is that they don't test them for COVID.

-There's no vaccine mandate then they disperse people all throughout the United States in the middle of the night and claim that these are early morning flights.
+Then they disperse people all throughout the United States in the middle of the night and claim that these are early morning flights.

-They're aiding and abetting law breaking.
+They're aiding and abetting lawbreaking.

-Well that's exactly right and that is what they are doing.
+And that is what they are doing.

-You know when they are choosing to send people into communities with no notification to any of the local or state elected officials and these individuals do not have proper identification.
+You know, when they are choosing to send people into communities with no notification to any of the local or state elected officials, and these individuals do not have proper identification, they have broken the law.

-When they are saying two people that were separated from a child for either a shorter or a longer period of time, many times so that they could make certain that that child was not being trafficked, and they're saying, we're going to pay the child and the adult $450,000.
+When they are saying two people that were separated from a child for either a shorter or a longer period of time, many times so that they could make certain that that child was not being trafficked, and they're saying we're going to pay the child and the adult $450,000.

 And if you're two parents, two children, that would be $2 million.

-Many people are having trouble figuring out how they're going to make ends meet during the holidays.
+This at a time when inflation is running rampant and many people are having trouble figuring out how they're going to make ends meet during the holidays.

 Sean, people are fed up with this.